 There’s something about frozen lakes.

-In my childhood, I would play around on the ponds and lakes of Wimbledon Common and loved the cold winter months when they would freeze over and me, my brothers and our dog could walk and slide across them.
-The deep, dark, mysterious unknown below the ice coupled with the fun of sliding and skating and the strangeness of frozen water was impossible to resist.
+In my childhood, I would play around the ponds and lakes of Wimbledon Common and loved the cold winter months when they would freeze over and me, my brothers and our dog could walk and slide across the edges*.
+The strangeness of frozen water was impossible to resist.

-Model trains are of course often a chance to recapture our youth so what better than to make a model railway diorama that recreates childhood memories of model trains and frozen lakes!
+Model trains are of course often a chance to recapture our youth so what better than to make a model railway diorama that recreates childhood memories of model trains and frozen water!

 Modelling Frozen Water